Biotin Supplement Benefits and Dosage

 Biotin may play a role in brain and nerve function, particularly within the peripheral nervous system (the part that sends information from the brain and spinal cord to other parts of the body).

-Needed for the breakdown of fats
+Converts food to energy as it is needed for the breakdown of fats

 Some limited evidence that it may benefit skin, hair and nails